berrak/MyMacros/README.md

 ## Final thoughts

 If you set Arduino `File->Preferences` to update libraries at start up, be mindful since you may overwrite the symbolic link to your customizations.
 In that case, re-create the symbolic link to `~/mymacros`.
 For planned changes, improvements, and known bugs, please visit the [Github issues tracker](https://github.com/berrak/My_Macros/issues).

+The device tree does not maintain the neat hierarchical organization below CODE.
+Thus, choosing meaningful file names when first saving the file in the CODE-tree is helpful.
+Another challenge is the regression testing of code written for multiple devices.

 ## Credits